xamfoo/thumbor-docker/README.md

     docker run -p 8888:8888 xamfoo/thumbor-docker thumbor

-then try a thumbor url in the host browser for example:
+then try a thumbor url in the host browser:

     http://localhost:8888/unsafe/x50/www.google.com/logos/logo.gif

+### Using your own thumbor configuration

+    docker run \
+      -p 8888:8888 -v <path to config file>:/etc/thumbor.conf \
+      xamfoo/thumbor-docker \
+      thumbor -c /etc/thumbor.conf -k <path to keyfile>

 ### Customization

-Modify the provided `Dockerfile` and rebuild.
+There are various ways to customize this image to your needs.

+#### Modifying Dockerfile, Packages

+- You can update `Dockerfile` with your own instructions.
+- Add, remove, or comment out packages in `setup/requirements` to determine the packages installed in the image.

+After modification, rebuild the image in the project root directory:

+    docker build -t mynamespace/thumor-docker .

+For more information refer to Docker documentation.

-Or reference to this image from another `Dockerfile` like so
+#### Reference to this image from another Dockerfile

+Add this line to the top of your Dockerfile

     FROM xamfoo/thumbor-docker